hedyhli/gelim/README.md

 Use `q` to quit.

+## The prompt

+Gelim uses a lightweight readline-like library for parsing the command line within the line-mode interface.
+By default, the prompt shows the current URL and a ">" symbol, this can be [configured](#config).

+At the prompt, common line editing keys are supported.
+Completion for gelim's commands are also supported through <kbd>tab</kbd> and
+<kbd>shift</kbd><kbd>tab</kbd>.

 ## Config

-For people on a Unix system it will look for configuration in `~/.config/gelim/config.toml`.
+For people on a Unix system gelim will look for configuration in `~/.config/gelim/config.toml`.

 Gelim follows XDG specification for deciding where to find config and where to store data files.